cyb3ritic/study-resources/VLANs.md

 - **Native VLAN**: Untagged traffic on a trunk is assigned to the native VLAN.
 - **VLAN Ranges**: 1-1005 (normal), 1006-4094 (extended).
 - **ROAS**: Allows inter-VLAN routing using a single router interface with subinterfaces.

 ---

-## ❓ Important Questions for Revision

-1. **What is a VLAN and why is it used?**
-2. **How does an access port differ from a trunk port?**
-3. **What is the purpose of VLAN tagging and how does 802.1Q work?**
-4. **What is the native VLAN and what is its significance?**
-5. **How do you configure a trunk port on a Cisco switch?**
-6. **What is ROAS and how does it enable inter-VLAN routing?**
-7. **What are the VLAN ID ranges and which are reserved?**
-8. **What happens if two switches have different native VLANs on a trunk link?**
-9. **How does VLAN improve network security and performance?**
-10. **What is the difference between ISL and 802.1Q?**

----

-## 📝 Pro Tips

-- Always match native VLANs on both ends of a trunk link to avoid security risks.
-- Use descriptive VLAN names for easier management.
-- Limit the number of VLANs allowed on trunk ports for better control.
-- Regularly verify VLAN and trunk configurations with `show` commands.

----